quasiblob/ComfyUI-EsesImageResize/readme.md

 ComfyUI-EsesImageResize/
 ├── init.py                     # Main module defining the custom node.
 ├── image_resize.py             # The Python file containing the node logic.
+├── LICENSE.txt                 # You should read this before using this node.
 └── README.md                   # This file.
 ```